About the Journal

 d) Conflicts of interest and disclosure

 The Editor-in-Chief and the journal's Editorial Committee must have no conflict of interest concerning the texts presented.
-Unpublished materials contained in a submitted manuscript should not be used in research by the Editor or a member of the journal's Editorial Team without the author's express written consent.
+Unpublished materials in a submitted manuscript should not be used in research by the Editor or a member of the journal's Editorial Team without the author's express written consent.

 Reviewer Responsibilities